libertyernie/CrosspostSharp/README.md

-Additionally, you can install Java and put [efc.jar](https://github.com/libertyernie/Furry-Crossposter/releases) in the same folder as CrosspostSharp.exe, which will add support for posting to Weasyl and FurAffinity. efc.jar is a fork of another crossposting app designed to work with CrosspostSharp.
+Additionally, you can install Java and put [efc.jar](https://github.com/libertyernie/Furry-Crossposter/releases) in the same folder as CrosspostSharp3.exe, which will add support for posting to Weasyl and FurAffinity. efc.jar is a fork of another crossposting app designed to work with CrosspostSharp.
 See its page for more information.